 Use of single piece zirconia prosthesis like Bruxir, offers an advantage that they would grind.
 But the biggest disadvantage is the the hardness of the artificial teeth.
 These prosthesis would transfer and amplify the load to the natural dentition, bone, and ultimately the joint.
 The natural dentition or the abutment tooth have a higher chance of fracture.
 In case of dental implant there is a higher chance of angular resorption and implant failure, including hardware failure.

-Treatment of Bruxism.
+Treatment of Bruxism

 should depend on the symptoms or the underlying cause.To reduce the grinding or clenching of the teeth dentist usually advise to wear a mouth guard at night.
 This mouth guard customized to fit your teeth according to their various designs.
 They designed to work in different ways.
 Some of them designed to prevent damage to the teeth and some prevent the upper and lower teeth from touching to eliminate grinding.
+If the cause of grinding mal-aligned teeth then the dentist would advise you to correct the same.

 Steps to reduce and prevent pain related to grinding.